 You can picnic, swim, windsurf, sail, and scuba dive all within a short drive from home.
-If that isn’t a reason to hit the waters and get out of the house, I don’t know what is! ($10 per car)
+If that isn’t a reason to hit the waters and get out of the house, I don’t know what is.

 Hamilton Pool Preserve, Dripping Springs

-This is definitely a place everyone in Lake Travis knows and treasures, Hamilton Pool Preserve.
+Hamilton Pool Preserve is a place everyone in Lake Travis knows and treasures.
 Did you know this beautiful natural pool exists due to erosion that occurred thousands of years ago?
-Today it’s a gorgeous jade green oasis with a 50 foot waterfall.
+Today it’s a gorgeous jade green oasis with a 50-foot waterfall.

 Lakeway Swim Center and Skate Park, Lakeway

-Beachside Billy’s (formerly known as Volente Beach Water Park) is a choice spot for a day trip with the kids, but is more low-key if you’re a frequent visitor to places like Hawaiian Falls or Schlitterbahn.
+Volente Beach Resort & Waterpark is a choice spot for a day trip with the kids but is more low-key if you’re a frequent visitor to places like Hawaiian Falls or Schlitterbahn.
 The pools are filled with cooling waters from Lake Travis, which make it extra fun if you can’t get enough of the lake.

 Blue Hole, Wimberley